Frequently Asked Questions

 What kinds of watches do you service, do you service other brands?

 We specialize in the service and restoration of Breitling Watches.
-We also service or restore other high-grade mechanical timepieces, including chronographs, high-grade wristwatches, pocket watches, repeaters, aircraft clocks and high-grade clocks.
-As far as the modern watches, we also have spare parts accounts with Rolex and Swatch group (Swatch group companies are Omega, Hamilton, Longines, Rado, Tissot, Mido, and Certina).
-We can usually service any other brand that sells spare parts.
+We also service or restore other high-grade mechanical timepieces, including chronographs, pocket watches, aircraft clocks and high-grade clocks.
+We no longer service Rolex or Swatch Group (Omega) timepieces.

 How can I get an estimate of service to my watch?